joeshway/698-final-project/README.md

 This will setup an empty github repo to use
 ***
 ## Docker Cloud
+Docker Cloud is the testing plateform.
+It will check to see if your repo passes tests that you define and it is where we will be pulling versions from on the web server

 1. Go to [Docker Cloud](https://cloud.docker.com) and either sign in or crete an account
 2. If you have already connected Docker cloud to Git Hub go to step 7
 3. Click on your user name in the top right and select **Cloud Settings from the dropdown